jgte/zh/english.md

 If there is no sound, turn off the TV and then turn it on again.
 If that doesn't work, do the same to the decoder, by pressing the big red button (standby/on) on the decoder.

+## Hot water

+Hot water is available in both toilet rooms and in the kitchen, provided by the water heater above the kitchen sinks.
+The water heater is automatic, meaning it will turn on whenever a hot water tap is opened.
+Note that it can take a minute or so before hot water reaches the toilet room upstairs.
+Make sure the yellow valve is open before using hot water.
+Refer to the section on [gas](#gas) for more information about the gas supply.

+The water heater has a safety feature which prevents operation when the carbon dioxide concentration is too high.
+Although the exhaust of the water heater is diverted outside through a dedicated conduct, it may happen during stormy or windy conditions that the exhaust gases have difficulty flowing out, and the gas heater will stop working.
+If that is the case, open the kitchen window and external door (unlock it with the key hanging on the wall to the left of the door), close the internal door and wait for 10 minutes before trying again.
+Once the kitchen is ventilated (which fortunately happens quickly when windy), the gas heater will start working again.

+There are some controls on the water heater but they only control how hot the water gets.
+There is an on/off button but it should never be off.

 ## Light switches on the ground floor

 The light switches on the ground floor 50 years old.
 This means they sometimes might be a little stubborn to work as expected, but they are all operational.
-If you flick the switch and the light doesn't come on (or off), old the lever in the switch and wiggle it sideways.
+If you flick the switch and the light doesn't come on (or off), grab the small lever (the piece that moves) and wiggle it sideways.
 This will help release the spring inside and the switch will work as expected.

 ## Main water valve

 On the external southern wall of the house, close to the South-western corner, there is a small white plastic panel covering the valve that turns off the water in the whole house.
 If you exit through the front door, turn immediately to the left, go around the corner and you should see this white plastic panel a roughly waste height.

 Please contact *Sra.
 Zina Sirooka* if you need assistance.

 ## Main electricity switches